Do you feel excited or intimidated when you think about making New Year’s resolutions?

-The best way to stick to this habit is by purchasing these lean meats and keeping them in your freezer.
+The best way to stick to this new year’s resolution is by purchasing these lean meats and keeping them in your freezer.
 Then grill, bake, or pan fry using a healthy cooking oil.

 Keep a Food Journal

-If you're trying to lose weight and eat healthier, one of the best habits you can form is keeping a food journal.
+If you’re trying to lose weight and eat healthier, one of the best new year’s resolution you can have is keeping a food journal.

-Writing down what you eat forces you to take a realistic look at your eating habits and make better decisions.
+Writing down what you eat forces you to take a realistic look at your eating practices and make better decisions.